 Step 3 – Contact us to build your website

 Once you’ve registered your domain name the next step is to contact us.
-We will normally require a login to where you registered the domain to update your DNS settings (or we can provide instructions for you to do this) and then we can go ahead to build your website (normally this takes 5-7 working days).
+If you didn’t register with us then we will normally require a login to where you registered the domain to update your DNS settings (or we can provide instructions for you to do this) and then we can go ahead to build your website (normally this takes 5-7 working days).

 Then with your modern, mobile-friendly website launched and emails setup, you can update your business signage (including sign writing for your car) and round up all that lost business!